janhq/cortex.so/docs/cli/cortex.md

 This is the initial command you need to run to start using Cortex.cpp.
 :::

-This command starts the Cortex.cpp process and the API server, which runs on port `1337` by default.
+This command starts the Cortex.cpp API server, which runs on port `3928` by default.

 ## Usage